gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 - `pod_annotations_overwrite_allowed`: Regular expression to validate the contents of the pod annotations overwrite environment variable.
 When empty, it disables the pod annotations overwrite feature
+- `pod_security_context`: Configured through the config file, This sets a pod security context for the build pod.
+[Read more about security context](#using-security-context)
 - `service_account`: default service account to be used for making kubernetes api calls.
 - `service_account_overwrite_allowed`: Regular expression to validate the contents of the service account overwrite environment variable.
 When empty,